 and staff of the D.C.
 Creative Writing Workshop have earned numerous

-awards and accolades since the program was founded in 1995.
-These
+awards and accolades over the years.
+These include:

 Poetry Contest is an annual citywide competition which designates